Gertrude Bell: Travels and writings

 In 1913, she completed her last and most arduous Arabian journey, travelling about 1800 miles from Damascus to the politically volatile Ha'il, back up across the Arabian peninsula to Baghdad and from there back to Damascus.
-She was only the second foreign woman after Lady Anne Blunt to visit Ha'il.
+She was only the second foreign woman to visit Ha'il (Lady Anne Blunt was the first).
 Unbeknownst to outsiders, the Rashidi dynasty had been ravaged by both war with Ibn Saud's forces and internecine rivalries; the Emir and oldest dynasty member was only 16 years old; assassinations and disputes had killed others of the bloodline.
 Bell was held prisoner in the city for eleven days before being released.
 She wrote afterward that "In Hayil, murder is like the spilling of milk."
 At the conclusion of her trip in Baghdad, Bell met the influential Naqib, Abd Al-Rahman Al-Gillani, who would be an important political figure later after the end of Ottoman rule.
 Bell's travels resulted in her being elected a Fellow of the Geographical Society in 1913; she was awarded a medal from them in 1914, then another in 1918.

 Throughout her travels Bell established close relations with local inhabitants and tribes across the Middle East.
 While she could meet with the wives and daughters of local notables without it being a breach of propriety, a possibility denied male travellers, she did not take advantage of this much; she was only mildly curious about the lives of Arab women.
 Her main focus was on meeting and knowing the influential in Arab society, the male shaikhs and leaders.